 Researchers should ensure that participants outside the US have the equivalent protections that participants would be afforded in the US.
 OHRP provides a compilation of regulations and guidelines that govern human subjects research in other countries, as well as standards from a number of international and regional organizations.

-· For VA research: VHA Handbook 1200.05 for definitions and requirements for international research.
+Š For VA research: for definitions and requirements for international research.

-Permission must be obtained from the CRADO, or designee, prior to initiating any VA-approved international research.
-The CRADO, or designee, will not grant permission for an international research study involving prisoners as research subjects.
+Permission must be obtained from the local Medical Center Director, prior to initiating any VA-approved international research.
+All international research must also be approved explicitly in a document signed by the VA medical facility Director, except for Cooperative Studies Program activities which must be approved by the CRADO.
+The local Medical Center Director will not grant permission for an international research study involving prisoners as research subjects.

 When studies are conducted in other countries (i.e. outside the US) researchers should be knowledgeable about the local laws and customs which apply to the research, and the cultural context in which they will be working.
 They should ensure that participants in international research are afforded equivalent protections to those participating in the US, and must describe their qualifications and preparation for the research that enable them to estimate and minimize risks to subjects.
 Researchers are asked to consider these issues on the International Research form, APP-11.